aalemayhu/jamstack-oslo/meetings/meeting-planning-03-01-2019.md

 ## Recording and live streams

-The was a lot of equipment in there and recording all talks should be possible.
+There was a lot of equipment in there and recording all talks should be possible.
 In the unlikely case we should need a disco ball, they have it.

 Knut has already contacted the people at Byteconf regarding live streaming on Twitch.
-It would awesome to get this for all meetups :grin:
+It would awesome to get this for all the talks :grin:

 ## Speaker line up